In a world of Whatsapp, Messenger, and Instagram, the way we communicate has changed.

 #3: Capture Leads

-Creating a pay per call ad with a great headline and lead clicking is not enough.
+Creating a pay-per-call ad with a great headline and engaging content is not enough.

-To increase the chance of them calling your client, they should be directed somewhere to build trust first.
+To increase the chances of leads calling your client, you should direct them to a place that builds trust first.

 Landing Pages

-Landing pages are created to provide additional information about the business, its products, benefits, and services so they push up the chances of the lead making that call.
+Landing pages provide additional information about the business, its products, benefits, and services.
+This boosts the chances of the lead making that call.

 Source: Disruptive